ohler55/wabur/README.md

 ## Try It!

-Want to know more, a sample is available in the [sample](examples/sample) directory along with configurations for three run options available today.
-There are some preliminary benchmark results described in the README.
+Want to know more, a tutorial is available in the [tutorial](tutorial/README.md) directory.

+More interested in the benchmarks then take a look at (benchmarks README.md)[benchmarks/README.md].

 ## Participate and Contribute